OPS-E2E-PPE/VBA-Docs/api/Word.WdCheckInVersionType.md

 ---
-title: WdCheckInVersionType enumeration (Word) ms.prod: word
+title: WdCheckInVersionType enumeration (Word)
 api_name:
 - Word.WdCheckInVersionType
 ms.assetid: 8971af1b-b175-c51e-9f93-aace75ac7009
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # WdCheckInVersionType enumeration (Word)

 Specifies the type of version for the document checked in when using the **CheckIn** method.
 Applies to documents stored in a SharePoint library.